Hi. I'm Sasha.

 My husband and I opened an urban winery and wine bar in Portland in 2012.
 Writing became a vital, creative outlet for me during that time.
 My work has appeared in Mix Magazine, the Diner Journal, Saveur, the cheese-focused magazine Culture, and the online quarterly Communal Table.

-In recent years I've done more writing of my own in the form of field guides to every day things like "Menopause.
+In recent years I've done more writing of my own in the form of guides for every day things like "Menopause.
 An imperfect primer" and "How to Make Salads You Want to Eat".
 I also do freelance work for small businesses; helping them to tighten the focus of their content and communicate their process more powerfully and effectively to their clients.

 All inquiries: sashadavies (at) gmail.com